MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgSiteListItem.md

 ## SYNOPSIS
 Create a new listItem\]\[\] in a \[list\]\[\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaSiteListItem](/powershell/module/Microsoft.Graph.Beta.Sites/New-MgBetaSiteListItem?view=graph-powershell-beta)

 ## SYNTAX